MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 - If your target collection contains both up-level and down-level devices, then use the instructions to [onboard devices running any supported operating system](#bkmk_any_os) (recommended).
 - If your collection contains only up-level devices, then you can use the [up-level onboarding instructions](#bkmk_uplevel).
-- If  your collection contains only down-level devices, then you can use the [down-level onboarding instructions](#bkmk_downlevel).

 > [!Warning]
-> - If your target collection contains up-level devices, and you use the instructions for down-level devices, then the up-level devices won't be onboarded.
 > - If your target collection contains down-level devices, and you use the instructions for up-level devices, then the down-level devices won't be onboarded.
+The **Workspace key** and **Workspace ID** used for onboarding down-level devices are optional, but if they aren't included then the policy will fail on down-level clients.

 ## <a name="bkmk_any_os"></a> Onboard devices with any supported operating system to ATP (recommended)
  You can onboard devices running any of the [supported operating systems](#bkmk_os) to ATP by providing the configuration file, **Workspace key**, and **Workspace ID** to Configuration Manager.